bytecodealliance/regalloc2/doc/DESIGN.md

 branch that ends a block.
 There is exactly one "out" tuple for every "in" tuple.
 As mentioned above, we will later scan over both to generate moves.

-### Program-Move Vectors: Source-Side and Dest-Side

-Similar to blockparams, we handle moves specially.
-In fact, we ingest all moves in the input program into a set of vectors -- "move sources" and "move dests", analogous to the "ins" and "outs" blockparam vectors described above -- and then completely ignore the moves in the program thereafter.
-The semantics of the API are such that all program moves will be recreated with regalloc-inserted edits, and should not still be emitted after regalloc.
-This may seem inefficient, but in fact it allows for better code because it integrates program-moves with the move resolution that handles other forms of vreg movement.
-We previously took the simpler approach of handling program-moves as opaque instructions with a source and dest, and we found that there were many redundant move-chains (A->B, B->C) that are eliminated when everything is handled centrally.

-We also construct a `prog_move_merges` vector of live-range index pairs to attempt to merge when we reach that stage of allocation.

 ## Core Allocation State: Ranges, Uses, Bundles, VRegs, PRegs